pcladiu97/wp-project-infra/README.md

 ## Usage

-To use this Terraform configuration, follow the steps outlined in the Getting Started section.
-Customize variables as needed for your WordPress project.
+To use this Terraform configuration, follow the steps outlined in the Getting Started section and customize variables as needed for your WordPress project.
+At each push on the `main` branch, a CI/CD pipeline will start which will initiate a SonarQube scan of the code and the results will be pushed to the SonarQube instance.

 ## Variables